connornm777/connornm777.github.io/src/polara.md

 ## Polara's Indepdence

 Throughout Earth's history, empires have rose and fallen, some for better, and most for worse.
 No settled land was untouched by a history of bloodshed and displacement.
-Grand projects of universalism have been propelled to share their moral enlightenment with the clannish, insular and ignorant tribes, by force if necessary.

 The only virgin territory left, not claimed and untarnished by the original sin of war and conquest, was Antartica.

 It is there that the "country" Polara would settle, to build the capital of Earth.
 A place that was initially more fit for machines than man, away from civilization yet not so far to be estranged.